mastropi/envnames/cran-comments.md

 Note: packages are installed in user location:
 ~/R/x86_64-pc-linux-gnu-library/3.4

-4) Installed my envnames package by going to the location of the tar.gz file cd /mnt/e/Daniel/Projects/R/packages
+4) Installed my envnames package by going to the location of the tar.gz file (which in principle should be renamed to "envnames.tar.gz" from e.g. "envnames-0.3.1.tar.gz"(?)) cd /mnt/e/Daniel/Projects/R/packages
 R CMD INSTALL envnames

 Note: package installed to the same user location indicated above.

-5) Tested the package by running from the prompt (TO VERIFY AS I HAD NOT RECORDE THIS STEP SOON AFTER I RAN IT) R CMD CHECK envnames
+5) Tested the package by running from the prompt (TO VERIFY AS I HAD NOT RECORDED THIS STEP SOON AFTER I RAN IT) R CMD CHECK envnames

 Ref: http://kbroman.org/pkg_primer/pages/build.html